cjstrai18/Cs-137/README.md

 # K-Means Clustering and Band Analysis Tool

-This Python script performs K-Means clustering and related analysis on dose distribution data from radiation beam experiments.
+This Python script performs K-Means clustering and related analysis on dose distribution data obtained from Film irradiated in the Cs-137 Vault.
-It is designed to process data from Excel files, remove artifacts, and refine regions of interest (ROIs) for further analysis.
+It is designed to process radiation field data from Excel files (gotten from already existing MATLAB software), remove artifacts, and refine regions of interest (ROIs) for further analysis.

 ---